Will My Treatment Center Have a Detox Program?

-Contrary to popular belief, the journey to recovery does not begin at a drug treatment center: it starts at the medical detox facility.
+Contrary to popular belief, the journey to recovery does not begin at a drug treatment center: it starts with a detox program.

 Recent times have seen most inpatient treatment centers to hold a detoxification period almost a prerequisite for potential clients who wish to enter treatment.
 This means that the patient must be entirely free of drugs in their system prior to treatment.